callmeed/imagemagick-ruby-cookbook/README.md

 Each folder has a .rb file and some sample images.
 Most of them can be run in the command line like any Ruby script.
 Check the comments of each .rb file for details.

+**Please note** that I'm calling all ImageMagick commands via backtick shell execution–not by any gems such as rmagick.
+Because of this, let me give two words of caution:

+* If you're going to use these in a Rails/Sinatra app, they probably won't work on Heroku or other platforms that don't have persistent storage.
+* If you modify these for use in a web app, **please** be careful about putting user-generated content (images) in these commands.

 Timing
 -----